 Cold calls, emails, live chats— these are all effective ways to generate leads.
 But another strategy just as important (and rarely used) is generating leads through customer support tickets.

-Segment your CRM data.
+Segment your CRM customer data.

 List segmentation means that prospects receive a more personalized experience.
 Link your CRM with your marketing automation software to segment your list of prospects.
 You can segment by profitability, region, industry, etc. Filter and sort your data by these segments.